 Most laminate flooring was made in China.
-After 60 Minutes discovered excessive amounts of formaldehyde in Lumber Liquidators’ laminate flooring, flooring products made in China became even more questionable because of their effects on humans and the environment.
+After the TV show 60 Minutes discovered excessive amounts of formaldehyde in Lumber Liquidators’ laminate flooring, flooring products made in China became even more questionable because of their effects on humans and the environment.

-Consumers like LVT for the same reasons they liked laminate flooring: low prices, exceptional photo-realistic 3-D graphics that simulate natural wood or stone, durability and the promise of no maintenance.
-LVT has four distinct layers fused together: a resilient vinyl backing, a vinyl color layer, a photographic film layer and a urethane or aluminum oxide top layer for wear resistance.
+Consumers like vinyl flooring for the same reasons they liked laminate flooring: low prices, exceptional photo-realistic 3-D graphics that simulate natural wood or stone, durability, water-resistance, and the promise of no maintenance.

-Sounds great, looks great and is almost too good to be true, except for some important details that are missing from most discussions.
+Sounds great, looks great, and is almost too good to be true, except for some important details that are missing from most discussions.
 Here are some facts that manufacturers of vinyl flooring don't want to talk about.

 The Back Story

-The majority of all LVT is made in Asia, although new plants are being built in the US and are made with better ingredients.
+The majority of all vinyl flooring is made in Asia, although new plants are being built in the US and are made with better ingredients.
 However, below are several good reasons why you should avoid using any product that contains vinyl:

-Some LVT manufacturers are committed to reducing the amount of PVC and phthalates, but many companies have not eliminated them.
+- Some vinyl flooring manufacturers are committed to reducing the amount of PVC and phthalates, but many companies have not eliminated them.
 Because chemical manufacturers are not required to reveal proprietary ingredients in their products, it is nearly impossible for consumers to determine which product might be safer than another.

-There are many types of phthalates.
+- There are many types of phthalates.
 Some are cancer causing, and some may be endocrine disruptors.
-The problem is, we don’t know which ones are being used in LVT because of the lack of proper labeling.
+The problem is, we don’t know which ones are being used in vinyl flooring because of the lack of proper labeling.

-LVT is not repairable.
-While it is water and scratch resistant, it’s wear and photographic layers are only paper-thin.
+- Vinyl flooring is not repairable.
+While it is water and scratch resistant, its wear and photographic layers are typically paper-thin.
 When the LVT is scratched—and it will scratch—there is no way to repair it.
 It is not a through-body color like wood, cork, bamboo, or linoleum, all of which can be repaired.

-The emissions from PVC create health hazards, such as dioxins and furans, two of the most toxic chemicals on the planet.
-These chemicals are typically produced during the manufacturing process and from incineration in landfills.
+- The emissions from PVC create health hazards, such as dioxins and furans, two of the most toxic chemicals on the planet.
+These chemicals are typically produced during the manufacturing and during incineration in landfills.
 Small amounts may also be emitted from exposure to the sun and proximity to heat coming from a furnace or fireplace in your home.

 - The use of PVC in consumer products is banned in many countries throughout the world because of its potentially harmful effects on humans and the environment.

-PVC is inexpensive and appears to offer many benefits to numerous industries.
-However, few manufacturers look at the long-range effects on humans or the environment.
-Much research has been done, but much more needs to be done.
+- PVC is inexpensive and appears to offer many benefits to numerous industries.
+However, few manufacturers look at the long-range impact on humans or the environment.
+Although much research has been done, but much more needs to be done.